MINISIPSERVER

 1.1 Hunting strategy

-There are always several strategy to hunting a local user.
+There are several strategies to reach a local user.
 Typically, we often use following strategy:

 • Linear hunting